 City Tech offers three welding courses through its Continuing Studies Center.
 The center offers education for adults who may want to start new careers or upgrade their skills.

 Students need a high school diploma to enroll in this course.
 Classes take place in the evening, and students complete 84 hours of class time.
 The program instructs students in electric arc welding using carbon arcs and metal electrodes.
 Students learn about AWS classifications, electrode types, current controls, welding circuits and electricity sources for welding.

 This is also an evening class, and students must complete the basic electrical arc welding course first or receive permission from the instructor.
 Students learn about weldments in the overhead, horizontal and vertical positions using pipe type and flat angular materials.
 Instruction stresses correct positions according to measurements and sound weldments.
 This course prepares students to take the AWS certification exam in welding.

 Students learn about AWS tungsten classifications, shielding gases, welding equipment for GTAW and types of current in this evening course.
 Students need safety equipment and a textbook.
 Prerequisites include a high school diploma and basic electrical arc welding experience.

-Metal Fabrication, Welding and Forge
+Welding, Metal Fabrication and Forge I

 In this hands-on graduate course, students learn direct metal fabrication fundamentals.
 Students can gain skills in shaping, cutting and brazing, as well as how to use a forge and oxy-acetylene torch.

-Metal Fabrication, Weld and Forge
+Metal Fabrication, Weld, Forge